Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 7, more

 QB Aaron Rodgers, Pittsburgh Steelers, 220.5 passing yards yards - Higher (1.81x)

-Rodgers has started to heat up on the offensive end.
-In the 23-9 win over the Cleveland Browns on Sunday, he completed 21 of 30 passes for 235 yards.
+Rodgers is having a solid season so far.
+In Sunday's 23-9 win over the Cleveland Browns, Rodgers completed 21 of 30 passes for 235 yards.
 It was the second time this year he had reached 235 or more yards.
 He also did it in the season-opening win over the New York Jets, he completed 22 of 30 passes for 244 yards and four touchdowns.
 Pick it at Sleeper:

 RB Jaylen Warren, Pittsburgh Steelers, 59.5 rushing yards - Lower (1.78x)

-Warren has played in four games this season and has failed to rush for more than 52 yards in any one game.
-In Sunday's 23-9 win over the Cleveland Browns, he carried 11 times for 52 yards.
+Warren has failed to rush for more than 52 yards in any of the four games he has played in this season.
+In Sunday's win over the Cleveland Browns, he carried 11 times for 52 yards.
 He had 47 yards on 18 carries in a 21-14 win at New England on Sept.
 21.In 15 games last season, Warren rushed for 59 or fewer yards 13 times.

 WR Ja'Marr Chase, Cincinnati Bengals, 0.5 anytime touchdowns - More (2.26x)

-Chase has found the end zone in three of five games this year.
+Chase has scored a touchdown in three of five games this year.
 In Sunday's 27-18 loss at Green Bay, he caught 10 passes for 94 yards and a score.
 A week earlier against Detroit, he caught six passes for 110 yards and two touchdowns in a 37-24 loss.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 7.28x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 41-21 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.